 If you have a candy thermometer, the caramel needs to reach about 118°C-121°C (245°F-250°F) and STAY that temperature.
 From experience, you can rapidly boil your caramel to that temperature but your caramel needs to evaporate a little before it's ready.

-For the vegan twix, if you don't cook the caramel for long enough, it'll be too runny.
+For the homemade vegan twix bars, if you don't cook the caramel for long enough, it'll be too runny.
 If this happens, cook it for a little longer.

 If you cook the caramel for a little too long, it will be too firm and chewy when you test it.
 Just add a little water to your saucepan, heat it through and test the caramel again.